HIPAA and Privacy

 Who must comply with HIPAA?

-All military and civilian health care plans, health care clearinghouses and health care providers who electronically conduct certain financial and administrative transactions must comply with HIPAA.
+All military and civilian health care plans, health care clearinghouses and health care providers who electronically conduct financial and administrative transactions must comply with HIPAA.
 TRICARE, military hospitals and clinics, providers, regional contractors, subcontractors and other business associate relationships fall within these categories.
 HIPAA's Privacy Rule and Security Rule relate specifically to the privacy and security of your protected health information (PHI).

 How the Privacy Rule Protects You